mykle1/MMM-Events/README.md

 ## MMM-Events
-Events for your city: Concerts and Tour Dates, 	Performing Arts, Art Galleries & Exhibits, Comedy Shows, Food and Drink, Sports, and many more.
+Events for your city.

+Concerts and Tour Dates, Performing Arts, Art Galleries & Exhibits, Comedy Shows, Food and Drink, Sports, and many more.

 ## Examples
 Pictures with Frame or noFrame.